haujournal/haujournal.org/content/lectures/the-2016-lewis-henry-morgan-lectures.md

 location: "University of Rochester"
 year: 2016
 speaker: "Rupert Stasch"
+description: "The 2016 Lewis Henry Morgan Lecture by Rupert Stasch on Dramas of Otherness: First Contact Tourism in New Guinea given at the University of Rochester"
 ---

 {{< img src="/images/lhm/2016_LHM_Stasch_Poster.jpg" alt="2016 Lewis Henry Morgan Lectures Poster"  width="50%" class="poster" >}}